-Sherry is probably one of the most popular types of fortified fine.
-You can find different types that please dry wines lovers as well as people that prefer sweet styles.
-If you belong to the first group, there is one special type of Sherry that you definitely should try: Amontillado Sherry.
+Sherry is probably one of the most popular types of fortified wine.
+You can find different types that please dry wine lovers as well as people who prefer sweet styles.
+If you belong to the first group, there is one type of Sherry that you definitely should try: Amontillado Sherry.

 Amontillado is a special type of Sherry, a fortified wine from Spain.
-It’s made from white grapes and undergoes a unique aging and fortification process.
-The result is a dry wine with a yellow to brown color and alcohol content of around 20%.
+It is made from white grapes and undergoes a unique aging and fortification process.
+The result is a dry wine with a yellow to brown color and an alcohol content of around 20%.

 Vintners in the region of Andalusia in Southern Spain produced Amontillado for the first time in the 18th century.
 Reports say that they invented it by accident.

 By that time, it was common to transport fine wines on oxcarts over hundreds of miles.
 One highly frequented route was the street from Montilla to the coastal city of Jerez.
 During this journey of about 120 miles (200 kilometers), the wines were exposed to high temperatures and leaks that got them in touch with air.